The HWOC Skeptical Investigation Project

 Test your skills here.
 Can you identify sites with a strong bias?
 Hoax sites?
 Frauds?
 Pay attention to the tactics you use (or don’t use) to figure out the answers.
 Con artists often depend on human laziness to get away with their scams.
 Don’t peek at the answers until you’ve done your best.

 Step 3: Read Thomas Kida’s, “Six-Pack of Problems,” the introduction to his book, Don’t Believe Everything You Think.
 Kida’s essay identifies six psychological errors that cause all of our thinking to become muddled.
+You can alsways read the introduction provided on Amazon, but I will provide you with a paper copy so we can practice college-readiness annotation skills together.
 Understanding Thomas Kida’s “6-Pack of Problems” is essential to our Skeptical project and a great article to use for reading practice, so we will also have an ACT-style quiz over its content.

 Step 4: Each claim on the chart below remains unsupported by scientific evidence.
 Look over the claims until you find one you’d like to explore.